 For us modern consumers, the true malls are digital: you can buy almost anything without ever leaving the comfort of your own bed.
 Who wants to sweat it out in traffic and tire yourself?

 But the real enemy of a shopaholic, like any other vice, is the one wielding the cash.
 With online shopping, the old adage to “shop ‘til you drop” doesn’t really apply anymore.
 Plus, with sales and promos online left and right, spending is very easy to do - though not very wise all the time.

-To preserve your money and dignity, follow these helpful tips to become a smart, savvy shopper of today:
+Learn how to save your money with these helpful tips on becoming a smart, savvy online shopper of today:

 While shopping IS fun, a lot of us treat it as a knee-jerk reaction to what’s happening to and around us: boredom, stress, procrastination, and yes, even heartbreak.
 Before clicking that app, do a double take and ask yourself: is this is an escapist response?
 A good run or a movie might be a smarter and more frugal investment of your time and money.